alex-noble-1337/JobsExtended/ideas.md

 # Pragmas:
+- buff (affilction) icon same as the one talent giving you the buff
+- about 2 new items per specialization tree.

 - The range of the effects is irrelevant tbh in everything.
 Making a role in its entirety based on its range is counterproductive but thinking more on a personal talent by talent basis is more effective.
 You have the right idea with XO but maybe think more like health, speed, and skill boosts.
 - All talents should have 1 thing to give all people, an weapon, and an diving suit colored accordingly